Chapter 2 : Hey There, Delilah

 I vote for the dumb people who decided to make this day a Wizarding World Holiday, much to Dad’s embarrassment.

 I don’t really know why today is always so hectic, but there is always one reason or another that my family is scrambling around like there is no tomorrow.
 I think it’s because they’re trying to keep all those stupid reporters out of the house.

-Even after over 20 years, people are obsessed with Dad.
+Even after over 20 years, people are still obsessed with Dad.
 I would understand it for Mum, since she was the best Chaser for the Holyhead Harpies in a century.
 But all Dad did was bring the demise of the most powerful dark wizard in history who had with no hair and no nose… Okay, maybe I understand, but can we please move on?